-- 11. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: Not applicable as no Greenfield projects was undertaken in the reporting year - Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
+- 11. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: Not applicable as no Greenfield projects was undertaken in the reporting year - 12.
+Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).